What security does WebRTC have? #

 The workhorse of DTLS is

 ApplicationData.
-Now that we have a initialized Cipher we can start encrypting and sending values.
+Now that we have an initialized cipher, we can start encrypting and sending values.

 ApplicationData messages use a DTLS header as described earlier.
 The